BitcoinDesign/Guide/guide/designing-products/principles.md

 </div>

-There are no background checks, credit checks, or gatekeepers to Bitcoin.
-A Kenyan farmer should have the same access to Bitcoin as a Wall Street trader.
+There are no background checks, credit checks, or gatekeepers to bitcoin.
+A Kenyan farmer should have the same access to bitcoin as a Wall Street trader.

-While Bitcoin is already used by a large number of people, it pales in comparison with the many more that are likely to use it in the future.
-We need to design products that are prepared for people unfamiliar with Bitcoin.
+While bitcoin is already used by a large number of people, it pales in comparison with the many more that are likely to use it in the future.
+We need to design products that are prepared for people unfamiliar with bitcoin.
 This means using plain and familiar language, explaining things in the context where they are needed, not overwhelming people with technical detail, and more.

 **Do**
-- Provide equal and direct access to the Bitcoin network
+- Provide equal and direct access to the bitcoin network
-- Design Bitcoin products that are usable by the widest range of people possible
+- Design bitcoin products that are usable by the widest range of people possible
-- Use plain language that people new to Bitcoin can understand regardless of prior knowledge
+- Use plain language that people new to bitcoin can understand regardless of prior knowledge
 - Localize your product and make it multilingual
 - Educate in place, when people are presented with a new concept
 - Treat users who rely on assistive technologies as first-class citizens